Olympics-Judo-Krpalek wins gold as Riner suffers shock defeat | Sports-Games

 Olympics-Judo-Krpalek wins gold as Riner suffers shock defeat

-Elsewhere, Japanese judoka Akira Sone won Olympic gold in the women's +78 kg category, defeating Idalys Ortiz of Cuba in the final.
-The 32-year-old Riner recovered to win bronze after coming through the repechage after his defeat to Tamerlan Bashaev of the Russian Olympic Committee (ROC) sent shockwaves through the competition.
+I am really happy that it worked and that I have this gold medal around my neck."
+In the women's +78 kg class, Japanese judoka Akira Sone won Olympic gold, defeating Idalys Ortiz of Cuba in the final and helping host country Japan secure a record haul of nine gold medals from the sport in Tokyo, surpassing the previous record of eight at the 2004 Athens Games.
+The 32-year-old Riner recovered to win bronze after coming through the repechage following his defeat to Tamerlan Bashaev of the Russian Olympic Committee (ROC) that sent shockwaves through the competition.

 Yet Riner, sporting a beard and a shaved head, lost to the ROC's Bashaev after suffering a sumi-otoshi waza-ari throw in 'Golden Score' sudden-death overtime.
 Friday's defeat followed a surprise loss last year when Riner, 10-time world champion, lost for the first time in nearly a decade.
 Japan's Kokoro Kageura ended Riner's 154-match winning streak, going back to 2010, in the Paris Grand Slam.

 Riner came through a repechage contest later on Friday, winning against Rafael Silva of Brazil, before beating Hisayoshi Harasawa to win a bronze medal, adding to the Frenchman's tally of two golds and one bronze from previous Games.
 Bashaev also won bronze.
-Sone's win allowed host country Japan to secure a record haul of nine gold medals from the sport in Tokyo, surpassing the previous record of eight at the 2004 Athens Games.
+"I think everybody knows the Olympic Games is very difficult.
+Every athlete is trying for one medal in their career, I have four.
+I'm very happy," Riner told reporters.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)